Willimantic, Connecticut: Transportation

-The Airline Trail South crosses the Willimantic River to enter Willimantic on a 2016 built path that ends at Bridge St. The Airline Trail North starts on Jackson St. across the street from Jillson Park, the trail then goes through the northeastern part of Willimantic before crossing the Natchuag River to leave the CDP and heading on to Putnam.
+The Airline Trail South crosses the Willimantic River to enter Willimantic on a 2016 built path that ends at Bridge St. The Airline Trail North starts on Jackson St. across the street from Jillson Park, the trail then goes through the northeastern part of Willimantic before crossing the Natchaug River to leave the CDP and heading on to Putnam.
 The Hop River Trail enters Willimantic on CT 66 (crossing over the Willimantic River) shortly before departing to follow the river to the Airline Trail, where it ends.

 Utilities

 Electricity and gas service is provided by Eversource.
 Municipal water and sewer services are provided by Windham Water Works.

 Healthcare

 Windham Hospital, a subsidiary of Hartford HealthCare, is a 130-bed community hospital serving the area.
 The Veterans Administration also runs an outpatient primary-care facility on Main Street.
-Generations Family Health Center, a Federally Qualified Health Center, is also located on Main Street.
+Generations Family Health Center, a Federally Qualified Health Center, is also located on Mansfield Avenue.